DeanPol/master-doshi/README.md

 - Created an InteractiveSection component.
 - Correctly passing props and declaring interfaces for each component.
 - Separated server-side and client-side components.

+### 0.0.5

+Database creation and connection

+- Installed prisma and prisma-related packages.
+- Initialized database details and created Verb model.
+- Generated prisma schema and added global prisma client.
+- Installed ts-node for database seeding and created sample data for display.